remusao/tldts/README.md

 # Performance

 `tldts` is the *fastest JavaScript library* available for parsing hostnames.
-It is able to parse up to **2M hostnames per second** on a modern i7-8550U CPU with Node.js version 11.6.0.
+It is able to parse *millions of inputs per second* (typically 2-3M depending on your hardware and inputs).
+It also offers granular options to fine-tune the behavior and performance of the library depending on the kind of inputs you are dealing with (e.g.: if you know you only manipulate valid hostnames you can disable the hostname extraction step with `{ extractHostname: false }`).

 Please see [this detailed comparison](./comparison/comparison.md) with other available libraries.